 How to Build Referral Partnerships as an Independent Notary

-If you’re an independent notary looking to grow your business, referral partnerships are one of the most powerful (and overlooked) strategies available.
+If you’re an independent notary looking to grow your business, referral partnerships are one of the most powerful—and most overlooked—strategies available.
 These relationships help you:

-- Get consistent leads
+- Generate consistent leads

-- Tap into established trust networks
+- Tap into trusted professional networks

 - Spend less time chasing and more time serving